-There are an inordinate amount of phrases in everyday life that have derived from a nautical origin.
+There are an inordinate amount of nautical phrases in everyday use.
 Here are just a few:

 One of my favourite expressions, often used whilst waiting for slow children (now in their 20’s but still slow!) to hurry up and leave the house.
 This was a term used to describe the wind when it blew in flaws.
 A flaw is an unexpected gust of wind.
 It was said to faff about and thus faffing about is used to describe aimless behaviour.